 Jenna Richards, Programmes Officer

 Jenna joined Orchid Project in January 2016.
 In her current role she supports work with our partners, associates and fellows.
 Jenna has previously volunteered in Kenya and Tanzania working on community programmes within healthcare, women’s rights and education.
 She also volunteered on youth programmes in India and indigenous rights projects with VSO in Cambodia.
 She holds a BA in International Development from the University of Sussex.

 Eleanor Harrison, Development and Advocacy Officer

 With roots in Kenya, Eleanor felt compelled to do more to help end FGC after hearing a presentation by Orchid Project.
-She joined us in April 2016, and in her current role as Development and Advocacy Assistant she supports all aspects of fundraising and advocacy.
+She joined us in April 2016, and in her current role as Development and Advocacy Officer she supports all aspects of fundraising and advocacy.
 Eleanor holds an MA in Comparative Literature at University College London, specialising in feminist theory, queer theory and gender studies.
 She also holds a BA in Comparative Literature from King’s College London and has been involved with numerous voluntary endeavours within the arts and heritage sector.

 Orchid Project is governed by a board of trustees who are also Directors of Project Orchid Ltd: